Neoteroi/BlackSheep-Docs/docs/authentication.md

 ```

-> 🚀 New in version 1.2.1

 The built-in handler for JWT Bearer authentication does not support JWTs signed
 with symmetric keys.
 Support for symmetric keys might be added in the future,
 inside **[guardpost](https://github.com/Neoteroi/guardpost)** library.

+!!! info
-> 💡 It is possible to configure several JWTBearerAuthentication handlers,
+    💡 It is possible to configure several JWTBearerAuthentication handlers,
-> for applications that need to support more than one identity provider.
+    for applications that need to support more than one identity provider.
 For
-> example, for applications that need to support sign-in through Auth0, Azure
+    example, for applications that need to support sign-in through Auth0, Azure
-> Active Directory, Azure Active Directory B2C.
+    Active Directory, Azure Active Directory B2C.

 ## Writing a custom authentication handler